mashcodes10/yrikka-1A/README.md

 - Include tests for new functionality
 - Update documentation as needed

-## How to Run the Project

-This project is fully contained in a Colab notebook.

-1. Open `newYrikkaProject.ipynb` in [Google Colab](https://colab.research.google.com/).
-2. Install dependencies by running the first cell.
-3. Load the datasets using `dataset_loader.py`.
-4. Run all cells sequentially to train and evaluate the model.
-5. Results will appear in the notebook output.

 ## Results and Key Findings
 coming soon....

-## Visualizations
-coming soon....

 ## Potential Next Steps
 1. Correct the class imbalance found in our data
 2. Fine tune the model further by utilizing the synthetic images from the YRIKKA data engine

-## Individual Contributions
-coming soon....

 ## Acknowledgements
 We would like to thank our Challenge Advisors as well as our AI Studio Coach for all of their help and support throughout the entire project.